sargalias/old-personal-website/posts/Programming first principles/12. First principle - Abstraction/Programming first principles - 12. First principle - Abstraction.md

 The worst part was that maintaining both of them separately was very error prone.
 They were fairly large pieces of code, so making a change to the first one and having to make similar changes to the second one required a lot of time and attention.

-After we refactored them into a single abstraction, which accepted arguments for the differences, working in that area was significantly easier.
+Eventually we refactored them into a single abstraction which accepted arguments for the differences.
+Afterwards, working in that area was significantly easier.

 Breaking the rule of three in this case was acceptable because: